 It is time to talk about how we are going to sell insurance.
-Distribution channels, collaborators, prices, commissions… That is to say, all those ways that will make us have income.
+Distribution channels, collaborators, prices, commissions… In other words, all those ways that will make us have income.

-At this point, the processes to be developed to achieve the objectives are detailed.
-Which technologies will be used, who will be involved in each part, if any kind of material is required, the environment in which the work will be done, timetables…
+This point details the processes to be developed to achieve the objectives.
+What technologies will be used, who will be involved in each part, if any kind of material is required, the environment in which we will work, schedules…

 Once you are clear about what your potential customers are like, you must indicate the acquisition model.
-That is to say, the actions and tactics to be developed to get them to contract their insurance through your brokerage.
+In other words, the actions and tactics to be developed to get them to purchase their insurance through your brokerage.

-This is vital due it will not only give you an overview of the company’s situation; it will give you clues about what works best, strategic corrections that have been made, types of customers with whom you are more successful…
+This is of vital importance since it will not only give you a perspective of the company’s situation; it will give you clues about what works best, strategic corrections that have been made, types of clients with whom you are more successful…

 There is no successful project without a team behind it.
-Reflecting the team’s experience and skills and indicating whether there are certain human resource requirements is key.
+Reflecting the experience and skills of the team and indicating if there are certain human resources requirements is key.

-The Business Plan should be concluded with the financial data.
-This will reflect the metrics achieved and forecasts for the coming months and even years.
-Revenues and expenses year by year, profit or loss projections, break-even point…
+The business plan should be concluded with financial data.
+This should reflect the metrics achieved and the forecasts for the coming months and even years.
+Income and expenses year by year, profit or loss projections, break-even point…

-Tips for making a Business Plan for an insurance brokerage company
+Tips on how to make a business plan for an insurance brokerage

 Keep in mind that the person who is going to read it does not always have a high technical level of insurance.
 Avoiding jargon and complex words will make the document understandable to anyone.